Best gravel shoes 2025: All the best options for every kind of gravel cycling

 How we test

 Primarily by riding in all of them, you'd be unsurprised to hear.
-I spend a lot of time riding on gravel anyway, but heading out with several shoes isn't unusual to be able to back-to-back options to see how they stack up.
-I also have a tendency to get distracted and head down interesting trails, usually ending up with walking back up again when I get to a dead end, so how they grip off the bike is also at the forefront of my mind.
+I spend a lot of time riding on gravel anyway, but heading out with several shoes isn't unusual, to be able to try back-to-back options to see how they stack up.
+I also tend to get distracted and head down interesting trails, usually ending up with me walking back up again when I get to a dead end, so how they grip off the bike is also at the forefront of my mind.

-Finally, given the UK climate, I've been truly #Blessed to have had my fair share of mud as well as beautiful fast dirt to see how they handle getting filthy.
+Finally, given the UK climate, I've been truly #Blessed to have had my fair share of mud as well as beautiful fast dirt to see how they handle getting filthy and how they clean up afterwards.

 The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!